pupubird/42kl-stalker-bot/README.md

 pip3 install -r requirements.txt
 ```

-Copy `.env.example` and paste in `.env`, fill up all the information!
+Copy `.env.example` and paste in `.env` and fill up all the information!

-then...
+Then...

 ```
 python3 main.py